Skip to main content

 The Housing Executive has a duty to ‘secure that accommodation becomes available’ for a person who passes all four homelessness tests.
 They interpret this as a duty to make an offer of housing held by the Housing Executive or a registered housing association.1

-Following the Housing Executive’s implementation of the Fundamental Review of Allocations, a person is entitled to two three reasonable offers of accommodation.
+Following the Housing Executive’s implementation of the Fundamental Review of Allocations, a person is entitled to two reasonable offers of accommodation.
 Before 30th January 2023, applicants were entitled to three reasonable offers of accommodation.
 An applicant who turned down two offers of accommodation before 30th January 2023 will be entitled to one more reasonable offer.

 The Housing Executive will offer and allocate their properties while housing associations will offer and allocate their properties.